Weligama: Surf Bay Budget Paradise Where Fishermen Still Stilt | CoraTravels

 What locals say

 Stilt Fishermen Reality: Iconic stilt fishing mostly tourist photo-op now, locals charge €5-10 to pose, real fishing done early dawn or dusk when tourists sleep.
-Budget Nomad Explosion: €300/month beachfront living attracts global remote workers, locals adjust prices but still cheapest Asian beach town.
+Budget Nomad Explosion: €300/month beachfront living attracts global remote workers similar to Canggu's digital nomad scene, locals adjust prices but still cheapest Asian beach town.
 Bay Learning Curve: Perfect beginner surf conditions, locals rent boards for €3/day, every guesthouse has 'surf instructor' cousins.
 Three-Wheeler Mafia: Tuk-tuk drivers compete aggressively for airport runs, locals negotiate ruthlessly and use PickMe app religiously.
 Rice and Curry Ritual: Lunch spots serve locals at 12 PM sharp, tourists arrive at 1 PM and wonder why food cold.
 Coconut Everything: Locals climb palm trees daily, coconuts harvested for water, milk, oil, toddy - life revolves around coconut economy.

 Traditions & events